audio-captioning/dcase-2021-baseline/README.md

 (i.e. the csv files) of Clotho.
 That is:

   * the name of the file holding the annotations of the development split - `development_file`
+  * the name of the file holding the annotations of the validation split - `validation_file`
   * the name of the file holding the annotations of the evaluation split - `evaluation_file`
   * the name of the column in the annotations file that has the file name of the corresponding audio file - 'audio_file_column'